-- 2.8.
+- than is typically available on standing Advisory Groups.
+The provisions in this Charter apply equally to ad-hoc and standing Advisory Groups. - 2.8.
 In accordance with section 21 of the Act, every Advisory Group must include members who the Authority considers have appropriate knowledge of, and experience in, the electricity industry and consumer issues, but members need not be independent persons. - 2.9.
 The Authority will appoint the members of each Advisory Group against published membership criteria.
-In making these appointments the Authority will be seeking: - a balanced membership across stakeholders and interest groups; (a) - strategic, commercial and regulatory expertise; (b) - knowledge and experience across the relevant component of the electricity (c)supply chain; and - (d) an ability to contribute effectively to the Advisory Group's tasks. - 2.10.
+In making these appointments the Authority will be seeking: - (a) a balanced membership across stakeholders and interest groups - (b) strategic, commercial and regulatory expertise - (c) knowledge and experience across the relevant component of the electricity supply chain - (d) an ability to contribute effectively to the Advisory Group's tasks. - 2.10.
 The Authority will appoint an independent chairperson to each Advisory Group.
-To qualify as an independent chairperson a nominee must, in the opinion of the Authority, be demonstrably free of conflicts of interest such as could arise from current involvement at a senior level in an industry, participant organisation or with parties that act as advisors to such organisations. - 2.11.
+To qualify as an independent chairperson a nominee must, in the opinion of the Authority, be demonstrably free of conflicts of interest such as could arise from current involvement at a senior level in an industry participant organisation or with parties that act as advisors to such organisations. - 2.11.
 The chairperson has no media relations role and may not speak on behalf of the Authority in regard to matters on which the Advisory Group has advised, or is advising, the Authority.
 These responsibilities lie with the Authority. - 2.12.
-The Authority will consider remunerating people or organisations that would be financially disadvantaged by their participation in an Advisory Group. - 3.
-Consulting Advisory Groups on material amendments to the Code and marketfacilitation measures - 3.1.
-The Authority has statutory responsibility for the Code, and for undertaking marketfacilitation measures and monitoring the operation and effectiveness of marketfacilitation measures.
+The Authority will consider remunerating people or organisations that would be financially disadvantaged by their participation in an Advisory Group.

+3. Consulting Advisory Groups on material amendments to the Code and market-facilitation measures

+- 3.1.
+The Authority has statutory responsibility for the Code, and for undertaking market-facilitation measures and monitoring the operation and effectiveness of market-facilitation measures.
 The Board at all times retains final responsibility for any decisions on amendments to the Code and on market-facilitation measures, as well as for consulting on these matters. - 3.2.
-Advisory Groups will be charged with making recommendations to the Board on the issues assigned to them via their terms of reference and work plans and also, when requested by the Board, to advise it on priorities for developing the Code and market-facilitation measures. - 3.3.
-Any Code amendment proposals or market-facilitation measures recommended by an Advisory Group must be consistent with the Authority's statutory objective.
-Under section 32(1) of the Act, Code amendment proposals must also be necessary or desirable to promote any or all of the following: - (a) competition in the electricity industry;
+Advisory Groups will be charged with making recommendations to the Board on the issues assigned to them via their terms of reference and work plans and also, when requested by the Board, to advise it on priorities for developing the Code and market-facilitation measures.